ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

   </figcaption>
 </figure>

-Specifically chronic misapplication of this design pattern means [people will be conditioned to ignore it](https://en.wikipedia.org/wiki/Henny_Penny) when it’s time to actually pay attention.
-This makes the entire exercise in communication moot.
+Chronic misapplication of this design pattern means [people will be conditioned to ignore it](https://en.wikipedia.org/wiki/Henny_Penny) when it’s time to actually pay attention.
+This makes the entire endeavor moot.

-For the web, oh shit banners three most likely use cases are for:
+For the web, oh shit banners' four most likely use cases are for:

-1. Government emergencies and crisis situations,
+1. Government emergencies,
+1. Crisis situations
 1. Product recalls, and
 1. Catastrophic outages in service.

-### Government services
+### Government services and crisis situations

-This is the most viable of the three scenarios, in that we already have evidence of it:
+These are the most viable of the four scenarios, in that we already have evidence of it:

 <figure
   role="figure"